The Color of Tea was a beautiful read.

 You can find out more about the author and the book at Hannah Tunnicliffe's website.

 * As stated earlier in this post, I received a copy of this book to facilitate my review.
 All opinions expressed are completely my own.
 And I thank Ms. Tunnicliffe for providing me with a color photo to ensure you all know how beautiful this book looks - should you ultimately choose to judge a book by its cover.
-I know I try not to, but sometimes I just DO.*
+I know I try not to, but sometimes I just DO.
+There are affiliate links throughout this post. *